Pro bono work has strong institutional roots at Simpson Thacher. The particular matters we pursue are as diverse as the interests of our lawyers.

 The Firm has a long history of providing legal services to a variety of nonprofit organizations and public charities.
 Associates assist nonprofit organizations with filing for federal tax exemption, and advise on an array of governance issues.

-Housing Court Program
+Landlord-Tenant Court Program

 Our attorneys represent low-income tenants seeking to avoid eviction or who have serious housing conditions that need to be remedied.
 Often contentious, these cases typically provide opportunities for associates to appear in court, argue motions or handle a trial.